jhlywa/chess.js/README.md

 ### .load_pgn(pgn, [ options ])
 Load the moves of a game stored in
 [Portal Game Notation](http://en.wikipedia.org/wiki/Portable_Game_Notation).
-Options is a optional object that contains a 'newline_char' denoting the line delimiter (the default delimiter is '\n').
+Options is a optional parameter that contains a 'newline_char' denoting the line delimiter (the default delimiter is '\n').
 Returns true if the PGN was parsed successfully, otherwise false.